mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Change Branch Status](@id ChangeBranchStatusManual)
 We can use the [`statusBranch!`](@ref statusBranch!) function to switch the branch's status between in-service and out-of-service.
-If the AC and DC models are not created, the function will perform the same operation as accessing `branch.layout.status` and changing the value from 1 to 0 or vice versa.
+If the AC and DC models are not created, the function will perform the same operation as accessing the `status` variable of the `branch.layout` field and changing the value from 1 to 0 or vice versa.
 However, if the AC and DC models are created, the function will trigger updates to all affected vectors and matrices.

 Therefore, it is recommended to use this function after executing the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions.
 The following code demonstrates the usage of the [`statusBranch!`](@ref statusBranch!) function:
 ```@example statusBranch